dzklip/RubberDucky/README.md

 ## RPCs
 The Implementor is responsible for choosing a method to transmit RPCs between Nodes.
 Any mechanism will do.
 Typical implementations include HTTP, "sunrpc", "Kafka", and purely *ad hoc* protocols.
 The only restrictions are that it must be possible to transmit the necessary information and it must be possible to receive a timely response.

-# Protocols — as Derived:
+# Protocols — Deriving them:
 * Updating the Ledgers of Followers:
   * The Follower must purge any invalid entries—
     * This only needs to be done once during the entire Distinguished Leader—Follower relationship.